Graft charges against Rajasthan minister: BJP MP Meena evicted from dharna site outside police station | Politics

 - India

-They were taken to the Chaksu police station in the outskirts of Jaipur, they said.
+They were taken to Chaksu police station on the outskirts of Jaipur and later released, they said.

-Meena has alleged irregularities in the grant of tenders related to the Jal Jeevan Mission projects carried out by the Public Health and Engineering Department (PHED).
-He along with his supporters and the complainant sat on the dharna in front of the Ashok Nagar police station on Tuesday evening alleging the police ''refused to lodge the case''.
+Meena has alleged irregularities in the grant of tenders related to Jal Jeevan Mission projects by the Public Health and Engineering Department (PHED).
+He along with his supporters and the complainant sat on the dharna in front of the Ashok Nagar police station on Tuesday evening alleging the police ''refused to lodge a case''.

 On Thursday morning, when Meena went to take a bath, police barricaded the dharna site and removed his supporters' vehicles.
-Soon after he returned, they were put in a bus and taken to the Chaksu police station, a police official said.
+Soon after he returned, the protesters were put in a bus and taken to Chaksu police station.
+They were released later in the day, a police official said.

-While being evicted from the site, Meena alleged that he and the complainant had come to the police station to lodge cases in the ''scams'' related to the PHED department, but the police did not register them.
+While being evicted from the site, Meena alleged that he and the complainant had come to the police station to lodge complaints about the ''scams'' related to the PHED, but the police did not register any case.

-A police official present on the site said that the allegations were to be probed by the Anti-Corruption Bureau and therefore the MP was asked to lodge the complaint with it.
+A police official present at the site said the allegations were to be probed by the Anti-Corruption Bureau (ACB) and therefore the MP was asked to lodge a complaint with it.

-In one of the complaints, it was alleged that tenders of Rs 900 crore were issued to two firms based on fake experience certificates in 48 projects of Jal Jeevan Mission.
-Two senior officials have been named in one of the complaints, while Rajasthan PHED Minister Mahesh Joshi along with others have been named in the other.
+In one of the complaints, it was alleged that tenders of Rs 900 crore were issued to two firms based on fake experience certificates in 48 projects of the Jal Jeevan Mission.
+Two senior officials have been named in one of the complaints, while Rajasthan PHED Minister Mahesh Joshi and others have been named in the other.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)